All Episodes

 I'm suggesting that we listen to the people who attacked us and the reason they did it.

-And they are delighted that we're over there because Osama bin Laden has said, I am glad you're over on our sand, because we can target you so much easier.
+And they are delighted that we're over there because Osama bin Laden has said, I am glad you're over on our sand because we can target you so much easier.

-They've already now, since that time, killed 3,400 of our men, and I don't think it was necessary.
+They have already now, since that time, killed 3,400 of our men, and I don't think it was necessary.

-Oh, these ridiculous chimes, too.
+These ridiculous chimes, too.

-Little sound effects in what are supposed to be debates.
+I'm getting so sick of these time zap-zap little sound effects in what are supposed to be debates.

 Giuliani then responded to that.